What Does Pain Under Right Breast Bra Line Mean?

 Irritable Bowel Syndrome

 Irritable Bowel Syndrome, commonly known as IBS, is a chronic disorder affecting the large intestine.
-It often leads to uncomfortable symptoms such as bloating, gas, cramping, diarrhea, and constipation.
+It often leads to uncomfortable symptoms such as bloating, gas, cramping, diarrhoea, and constipation.
+IBS can also make individuals feel unwell overall, in addition to causing localised pain.

 One might wonder how this intestinal disorder relates to pain under the right breast bra line.
-In simple terms, referable pain is when discomfort occurs far from its source due to shared nerve pathways in the body.
+In simple terms, this can be explained by 'referred pain,' which is when discomfort is felt in an area far from its source due to shared nerve pathways in the body.

 IBS causes persistent abdominal distress, which sometimes gets registered by our nervous system as chest discomfort, specifically beneath or around the right side of the ribcage where your bra strap rests, thereby leading one experiencing it into believing they have an issue with their upper torso while having an underlying gastrointestinal problem.